trallnag/token2go-server/README.md

 used by programs that can act as a Token2go client.
 Your users use a small library in their interactive program.
 It leverages a local browser and a temporary local HTTP server to interact with the Token2go server.
-Tokens are redirected securly to the running program using the so called token redirect flow.
+Tokens are redirected securely to the running program using the so called token redirect flow.

 ## Getting Started